Skip to main content

 Watch video

-Olga Méndez, New York (Posthumous award)
+Olga Méndez, New York (Posthumous recognition)

 Olga Aran Méndez (February 5, 1925 — July 29, 2009) was the first Puerto Rican woman elected to a state legislature in the United States when, in 1978, she became a member of the New York State Senate.